Azhagiya Theeye

 Azhagiya Theeye (spelt onscreen as Azhagiye Theeyae) is a 2004 Indian Tamil-language romantic comedy drama film written and directed by Radha Mohan that stars Prasanna and Navya Nair (in her Tamil debut).
-The film was produced by Prakash Raj, who also played a major role, while Ramesh Vinayakam composed the music.
+The film was produced by Prakash Raj, who also made a guest appearance, while Ramesh Vinayakam composed the music.
 It was released on 30 July 2004, and was a commercial success.
 The film's name is inspired by the song of the same name from the Tamil-language film Minnale (2001).

 Plot

 The film opens with Ramesh, a medical representative, sharing his past with his fiancée, Sandhya, during a lunch meeting with their friends before their wedding.
 Ramesh's friends, Chandran, Gopi aka Chithappa, Moorthy, and Bala, are bachelors living together in a rented house in Kodambakkam, owned by Annachi.
 They're aspiring filmmakers working as assistant directors to make ends meet, but a film union strike is causing them financial struggles.
 To survive, Moorthy takes on modeling jobs for minimal pay, and they even work as mascots at MGM Dizzee World.
 Meanwhile, the friends deceive Annachi into believing they're planning to cast him as the lead actor in their film, just to avoid paying rent.

 Nandhini's father, a powerful and intimidating businessman, is determined to marry her off to Aravind, a software engineer based in the United States.
 However, Nandhini is vehemently opposed to the idea, having developed a strong aversion to marriage and men following her mother's death.
 She seeks help from Ramesh to escape her predicament.
 Ramesh turns to Chandran, and he agrees to help Nandhini after seeing her distress.
 Ramesh motivates Chandran to talk to Aravind about Nandhini's situation.
 Chandran concocts a plan, telling Aravind that he's in love with Nandhini to stop the marriage.
 However, Aravind doesn't buy it and shouts at Chandran, foiling his plan.
 Nandhini too claims that she's in love with Chandran, which convinces Aravind to call off the wedding.
 But Nandhini's father doesn't give up and finds another prospective groom for her, an illiterate liquor shop owner, much to Nandhini's dismay.

 Aravind meets Chandran and Nandhini again, and to maintain the facade, Chandran pretends to be Nandhini's lover.
 Aravind, believing their act, arranges for their marriage registration.
 Nandhini asks Chandran to register marry her temporarily to escape her father's plans, and Chandran reluctantly agrees.
 When Nandhini's family discovers the secret marriage, they attack Nandhini and Chandran, but Aravind intervenes.
 Nandhini's father severs ties with her, and Aravind offers them shelter in his flat.
 At a gathering, Chandran spins a dramatic tale of his supposed love for Nandhini, which even shocks their friends.
 Nandhini reprimands Chandran for taking the lie too far, convincing Aravind of their supposed relationship.
 For safety reasons, Chandran's friends insist he stay with Nandhini in the flat, despite his initial reluctance.